Sonny Perkins: Oxford United loan

 On 25 August 2023, Perkins joined League One team Oxford United on loan for the remainder of the 2023–24 season.
 He made his first Oxford appearance as a late substitute in a 1–2 home league defeat to Port Vale on 2 September and his full debut in an EFL Trophy home defeat to Milton Keynes Dons on 19 September.
 He scored once, in a 5–0 victory over Chelsea U21 in the EFL Trophy group stage on 7 November 2023.
 On 4 January 2024, Leeds recalled Perkins from his loan because of his limited playing time at Oxford.

-Leyton Orient loan
+Leyton Orient

 In June 2024, Perkins signed on loan for Leyton Orient for the 2024–25 season.
+He joined the club on a permanent deal in January 2025.

+Wigan Athletic

+In June 2026, Perkins was transferred to Wigan Athletic for an undisclosed fee, signing a two-year deal.

 International career

 In July 2018, whilst still at Leyton Orient, Perkins was called up to England's under-15 side.
 In February 2020, Perkins scored a hat-trick for England U16 against the United States.
 On 18 October 2021, a month after his debut for the side, Perkins scored his first goal for England U18's in a 3–0 win against Russia.

 On 21 September 2022, Perkins made his England U19 debut and scored during a 2–0 2023 U19 EURO qualifying win over Montenegro in Denmark.

 Perkins is eligible to represent Pakistan as he is of Pakistani descent through his maternal grandfather.